North Battleford: Crime rate

+In 2018, Maclean's ranked North Battleford as Canada's most dangerous place for overall crime.
+The prior year, Maclean's published an article about this, Canada's most dangerous place, North Battleford, is fighting for its future, discussing the safety initiatives planned by the community.

+After the article was published, Mayor Ryan Bater said:

+The reality is we require the provincial and federal levels of government to take notice of this and align their efforts with ours.
+This needs to be a partnership.
+This can't be something the governments do in silos and we need to be working together.
+If we can do that, then sometime in the future we can see some great results.

+City Manager Jim Puffalt added that the per person index may not be accurate because the population data does not consider the numerous transients, estimated at just over 14,000.
+In his view, the city has roughly 30,000 people at any time.
+"If you put our rates over 30,000 people we wouldn't be number one [in the Maclean's study]," he said.

+In 2023, North Battleford earned its highest position on the Crime Severity Index (CSI) since 1998, with the city challenging the dubious 'Crime Town' moniker.

 Government

 North Battleford is represented in the provincial Legislative Assembly by the member for The Battlefords.

 It is represented in the House of Commons by the member for Battlefords-Lloydminster.

-In 2019 on Indigenous Peoples Day, the City of North Battleford joined the Town of Battleford, Sweetgrass First Nation, Little Pine First Nation, Saulteaux First Nation, Moosomin First Nation, and Lucky Man Cree Nation in the signing of a historic document, the Sacichawasihc Relationship Agreement.
-This formed the framework for the Battlefords Regional Community Coalition, where leadership from these municipalities and First Nations have formed a group that works together to improve relationships and join together to provide support for residents of the Battlefords region.

-Furthermore, in 2021, the City of North Battleford officially joined the Coalition of Inclusive Municipalities to demonstrate the City's intentions to continue building an inclusive community where everyone has an equal chance at participating in the City's economic, political, social, cultural, and recreational life.

 Attractions

 North Battleford is the home of one of four branches of the Saskatchewan Western Development Museum.
 This branch focuses on the agricultural history of Saskatchewan, including a pioneer village.
 A prominent feature is the former Saskatchewan Wheat Pool grain elevator No. 889 from Keatley, Saskatchewan.
 The grain elevator was moved to the museum grounds in 1983.

 The city also has the Allen Sapp Gallery, featuring the noted Cree painter.

+Finlayson Island Nature Park is on Finlayson Island, adjacent to North Battleford.
+Access is from the old north Battleford Bridge.

 Sports and recreation

 The North Battleford Access Communications Centre, a 2,500-seat multi-purpose arena, is home to the Battlefords North Stars ice hockey team of the Saskatchewan Junior Hockey League.

 It is also home to the North Battleford Kinsmen Indoor Rodeo, held annually in April.

-The Innovation Credit Union "InnovationPlex" Recreational and Cultural Centre opened in 2013 and includes the Dekker Centre for the Performing Arts, the Northland Power Curling Centre, the NationsWEST Field House, and the Battlefords CO-OP Aquatic Centre.
+The InnovationPlex (formerly North Battleford CUplex), which opened in 2013, includes the Dekker Centre for the Performing Arts, the Northland Power Curling Centre, the NationsWest Field House, and the Battlefords CO-OP Aquatic Centre.

-The North Battleford Golf & Country Club is located along the beautiful North Saskatchewan River.
-This picturesque 18-hole course is said to be one of the most challenging in the province.

-Saskatchewan's best ski hill, Table Mountain Regional Park, is a short drive from the City of North Battleford.
-Table Mountain has something for every skier and rider, and the park spans 45km of varying terrain and well-groomed runs.